-7. When the [Normal] option is selected in the [Memory area] group box in the [General] page of the [Configuration] dialog box, a BREAKPOINT is set to a physical address or a virtual address according to the SH7318 MMU status during command input when the VPMAP\SET command setting is disabled.
-The ASID value of the SH7318 PTEH register during command input is used.
-When VPMAP\SET command setting is enabled, a BREAKPOINT is set to a physical address into which address translation is made according to the VP\MAP table.
-However, for addresses out of the range of the VP\MAP table, the address to which a BREAKPOINT is set depends on the SH7318 MMU status during command input.
-Even when the VP\MAP table is modified after BREAKPOINT setting, the address translated when the BREAKPOINT is set valid.

-- 8. When the [Physical] option is selected in the [Memory area] group box in the [General] page of the [Configuration] dialog box, a BREAKPOINT is set to a physical address.
-A BREAKPOINT is set after disabling the SH7318 MMU upon program execution.
+- input is used.
+When VPMAP_SET command setting is enabled, a BREAKPOINT is set to a physical address into which address translation is made according to the VP_MAP table.
+However, for addresses out of the range of the VP_MAP table, the address to which a BREAKPOINT is set depends on the SH7764 MMU status during command input.
+Even when the VP_MAP table is modified after BREAKPOINT setting, the address translated when the BREAKPOINT is set valid. - 7.
+When the [Physical] option is selected in the [Memory area] group box in the [General] page of the [Configuration] dialog box, a BREAKPOINT is set to a physical address.
+A BREAKPOINT is set after disabling the SH7764 MMU upon program execution.
 After setting, the MMU is returned to the original state.
-When a break occurs at the corresponding virtual address, the cause of termination displayed in the status bar and the [Output] window is ILLEGAL INSTRUCTION, not BREAKPOINT. - 9.
+When a break occurs at the corresponding virtual address, the cause of termination displayed in the status bar and the [Output] window is ILLEGAL INSTRUCTION, not BREAKPOINT. - 8.
 When the [Virtual] option is selected in the [Memory area] group box in the [General] page of the [Configuration] dialog box, a BREAKPOINT is set to a virtual address.
-A BREAKPOINT is set after enabling the SH7318 MMU upon program execution.
+A BREAKPOINT is set after enabling the SH7764 MMU upon program execution.
 After setting, the MMU is returned to the original state.
 When an ASID value is specified, the BREAKPOINT is set to the virtual address corresponding to the ASID value.
 The emulator sets the BREAKPOINT after rewriting the ASID value to the specified value, and returns the ASID value to its original value after setting.
-When no ASID value is specified, the BREAKPOINT is set to a virtual address corresponding to the ASID value at command input. - 10.
+When no ASID value is specified, the BREAKPOINT is set to a virtual address corresponding to the ASID value at command input. - 9.
 An address (physical address) to which a BREAKPOINT is set is determined when the BREAKPOINT is set.
-Accordingly, even if the VP\MAP table is modified after BREAKPOINT setting, the BREAKPOINT address remains unchanged.
-When a BREAKPOINT is satisfied with the modified address in the VP\MAP table, the cause of termination displayed in the status bar and the [Output] window is ILLEGAL INSTRUCTION, not BREAKPOINT. - 11.
+Accordingly, even if the VP_MAP table is modified after BREAKPOINT setting, the BREAKPOINT address remains unchanged.
+When a BREAKPOINT is satisfied with the modified address in the VP_MAP table, the cause of termination displayed in the status bar and the [Output] window is ILLEGAL INSTRUCTION, not BREAKPOINT. - 10.
 If an address of a BREAKPOINT cannot be correctly set in the ROM or flash memory area, a mark will be displayed in the [BP] area of the address on the [Source] or [Disassembly] window by refreshing the [Memory] window, etc. after Go execution.
 However, no break will occur at this address.
 When the program halts with the event condition, the mark disappears.

-2.2.5 Notes on Setting the [Event Condition] Dialog Box and the BREAKCONDITION\ SET Command
+2.2.5 Notes on Setting the [Event Condition] Dialog Box and the BREAKCONDITION SET Command

 - 1. When [Go to cursor], [Step In], [Step Over], or [Step Out] is selected, the settings of Event Condition 3 are disabled. - 2.
-When an Event Condition is satisfied, emulation may stop after two or more instructions have been executed. - 3.
-If a PC break address condition is set to the slot instruction after a delayed branch instruction, user program execution cannot be terminated before the slot instruction execution; execution stops before the branch destination instruction.
+When an Event Condition is satisfied, emulation may stop after two or more instructions have been executed.

+3. If a PC break address condition is set to the slot instruction after a delayed branch instruction, user program execution cannot be terminated before the slot instruction execution; execution stops before the branch destination instruction.

-2.2.6 Note on Setting the UBC\MODE Command
+2.2.6 Note on Setting the UBC_MODE Command

-In the [Configuration] dialog box, if [User] is set while the [UBC mode] list box has been set, Ch10 (IA\OA\R) and Ch11 (OA\OA\CT\R) of Event Condition cannot be used.
+In the [Configuration] dialog box, if [User] is set while the [UBC mode] list box has been set, Ch10 (IA OA R) and Ch11 (OA OA CT R) of Event Condition cannot be used.

-2.2.7 Note on Setting the PPC\MODE Command
+2.2.7 Note on Setting the PPC MODE Command